IceCube Neutrino Observatory: Sub-detectors

-PINGU (Precision IceCube Next Generation Upgrade) is a proposed extension that will allow detection of low energy neutrinos (GeV energy scale), with uses including determining the neutrino mass hierarchy, precision measurement of atmospheric neutrino oscillation (both tau neutrino appearance and muon neutrino disappearance), and searching for WIMP annihilation in the Sun.
+PINGU (Precision IceCube Next Generation Upgrade) is a proposed extension that would allow detection of low energy neutrinos (GeV energy scale), with uses including determining the neutrino mass hierarchy, precision measurement of atmospheric neutrino oscillation (both tau neutrino appearance and muon neutrino disappearance), and searching for WIMP annihilation in the Sun.
 A vision has been presented for a larger observatory, IceCube-Gen2.

 Experimental mechanism

-Neutrinos are electrically neutral leptons, and interact very rarely with matter.
-When they do react with the molecules of water in the ice, they can create charged leptons (electrons, muons, or taus).
+Neutrinos are electrically neutral leptons, and only interact very rarely with matter through the weak force.
+When they do react with the molecules of water in the ice via the charged current interaction, they create charged leptons (electrons, muons, or taus) corresponding to the flavor of the neutrino.
 These charged leptons can, if they are energetic enough, emit Cherenkov radiation.
 This happens when the charged particle travels through the ice faster than the speed of light in the ice, similar to the bow shock of a boat traveling faster than the waves it crosses.
 This light can then be detected by photomultiplier tubes within the digital optical modules making up IceCube.

+The detector signatures of the three charged leptons are distinct, and as such it's possible to determine the neutrino flavor of charged current events.
+On the other hand if the neutrino scattered off the ice via the neutral current instead, the final state contains no information of the neutrino flavor since no charged lepton was created.

 The signals from the PMTs are digitized and then sent to the surface of the glacier on a cable.
 These signals are collected in a surface counting house, and some of them are sent north via satellite for further analysis.
 Since 2014, hard drives rather than tape store the balance of the data which is sent north once a year via ship.
 Once the data reaches experimenters, they can reconstruct kinematical parameters of the incoming neutrino.
 High-energy neutrinos may cause a large signal in the detector, pointing back to their origin.
 Clusters of such neutrino directions indicate point sources of neutrinos.

 Each of the above steps requires a certain minimum energy, and thus IceCube is sensitive mostly to high-energy neutrinos, in the range of 107 to about 1021 eV.

 IceCube is more sensitive to muons than other charged leptons, because they are the most penetrating and thus have the longest tracks in the detector.
 Thus, of the neutrino flavors, IceCube is most sensitive to muon neutrinos.
 An electron resulting from an electron neutrino event typically scatters several times before losing enough energy to fall below the Cherenkov threshold; this means that electron neutrino events cannot typically be used to point back to sources, but they are more likely to be fully contained in the detector, and thus they can be useful for energy studies.
 These events are more spherical, or "cascade"-like, than "track"-like; muon neutrino events are more track-like.